UK's Johnson claims Brexit mandate as Tories secure majority

 Prime Minister Boris Johnson 's Conservative Party has won a thumping majority of seats in Britain's Parliament — a decisive outcome to a Brexit -dominated election that should allow Johnson to fulfill his plan to take the U.K. out of the European Union next month.

-With 648 of the 650 results declared on Friday, the Conservatives had 363 seats and the main opposition Labour Party 203.
+With 642 of the 650 results declared on Friday, the Conservatives had 358 seats and t he main opposition Labour Party 203.

-"We did it — we pulled it off, didn't we?'' a jubilant Johnson told supporters.
-"We broke the gridlock, we ended the deadlock, we smashed the roadblock!"

-U.S. President Donald Trump congratulated Johnson on Twitter, and said that "Britain and the United States will now be free to strike a massive new trade deal after Brexit."
+Johnson said it looked like the Conservatives had "a powerful new mandate to get Brexit done."

-Corbyn called the result "very disappointing" for his party and said he would not l ead Labour into another election, though he said he would lead a period of "reflection'' rather than quit immediately.
+Corbyn called the result "very disappointing" for his party and said he would not lead Labour into another election, though he resisted calls to quit immediately.

 Results poured in early Friday showing a substantial shift in support to the Conservatives from Labour.
 In the last election in 2017, the Conservatives won 318 seats and Labour 262.